V-Valkiriya/V-Valkiriya/README.md

 >- I came from Ukraine because war.
 >- Higher university education in advertising, but I like programming more.
 >- Volunteer in "Rescue Now" organizathion.
 Assistance and guardianship of the elderly and disabled.
 >- I love animals very much.
-Vegetarian.
 >- My hobbies are cultural studies, philosophy and astronomy.
 >- My rest is traveling and mountain hiking.
 >- My dream is to implement a project to find Nederland owners for Ukrainian abandoned dogs.